-As the US presidential campaign enters its final weeks, polls are showing Democratic candidate Joe Biden with a decisive lead.
-But with the memory of Donald Trump’s 2016 win still fresh, analysts, campaign operatives and media organisations are wary of putting too much store in polling.
+US election day has arrived, with polls showing Democratic candidate Joe Biden with a decisive lead in the popular vote.
+But with the memory of Donald Trump's 2016 win still fresh, analysts, campaign operatives and media organisations are wary of putting too much store in polling.

-Overall, the average of national polls run by Real Clear Politics has put Biden’s lead at about nine percentage points.
+Overall, polls have tightened in recent weeks, with the average of national polls run by Real Clear Politics putting Biden's lead nationally at just under seven percentage points.

 Though chastened by the experience of 2016, Democrats are quietly confident that their candidate’s lead is solid.
 One reason is an improvement in the accuracy of polls compared to four years ago.